smart-on-fhir/smart-on-fhir.github.io/tutorials/server-quick-start/index.md

 title: SMART on FHIR -- Tutorials -- Server Quick-start
 ---

-# Quick-start: Building a SMART on FHIR server
+# Quick-start: Making your EHR SMART

-This is a getting-started guide for SMART on FHIR server developers.
-It focused on getting a single app running: the open-source SMART Growth Charts app.
+This is a getting-started guide for Health IT systems looking to support pluggable apps using SMART on FHIR.
+We'll take you through the process of allowing your users to launch a single app: the open-source SMART Growth Charts app.

-To run the Growth Charts app against your own SMART on FHIR server, you'll need
+To get Growth Charts running inside your EHR, you'll implement a basic SMART on FHIR server that can:
-to:

 1. Expose clinical data using FHIR `Patient` and `Observation` resources
 2. Protect your clinical data via the [SMART on FHIR Authorization protocols](http://docs.smartplatforms.org/authorization/public) (based on OAuth2).
+3. Allow a user to launch Growth Charts by clicking a "launch" button

 To get up and running as easily as possible, this quick-start guide helps you through two scenarios: first, to run the app in debugging mode against an